Quote-Bot/Quote-Website/README.md

 If you'd like to edit, let's say the `Linux` selfhosting guide, there is a list of requirements you must meet before editing.

 - [ ] 1.
 Is your edit contributing to the site?
-(Adding pages like "Credits" and adding yourself to it is not )
+(Adding pages like "Credits" and adding yourself to it is not contributing to the website.)
 - [ ] 2.
 Is your edit a minor?
 (Grammar fix, rewording, etc.)
 - [ ] 3.
 Is your edit of dire importance?
 (Site breaking when clicking X and Y)
 - [ ] 4.
 Is your edit going to break the site?